David Parlett

 Stage and television productions

-I taught various actors, including Nigel Stock and Clive Swift, how to play classical partnership Whist, and others how to play Pope Joan, in a BBC-TV production of The Pickwick Papers, and Clive Swift (again) how to play Bezique in a play by Noel Coward, which I've now forgotten.
-I've also forgotten the name of the play by Timberlake Wertenbaker that required assistance with the staging and jargon of Piquet.
+I taught various actors, including Nigel Stock and Clive Swift, how to play classical partnership Whist, and others how to play Pope Joan, in a BBC-TV production of The Pickwick Papers, and Clive Swift (again) how to play Bézique in a play by Noel Coward, which I've now forgotten.
+I've also forgotten the name of the play by Timberlake Wertenbaker needed help the staging and jargon of Piquet.

 Incidentally, and somewhat to my surprise, I've met remarkably few actors who do play cards.
 Gone are the days, apparently, when everyone on Broadway and in Hollywood played Gin Rummy backstage and between takes.